Early Netherlandish painting: Portraiture

-Secular portraiture was a rarity in European art before 1430.
-The format did not exist as a separate genre and was only found infrequently at the highest end of the market in betrothal portraits or royal family commissions.
-While such undertakings may have been profitable, they were considered a lower art form and the majority of surviving pre-16th-century examples are unattributed.
 Large numbers of single devotional panels showing saints and biblical figures were being produced, but depictions of historical, known individuals did not begin until the early 1430s.
 Van Eyck was the pioneer; his seminal 1432 Léal Souvenir is one of the earliest surviving examples, emblematic of the new style in its realism and acute observation of the small details of the sitter's appearance.
 His Arnolfini Portrait is filled with symbolism, as is the Madonna of Chancellor Rolin, commissioned as testament to Rolin's power, influence, and piety.

 Van der Weyden developed the conventions of northern portraiture and was hugely influential on the following generations of painters.
 Rather than merely follow van Eyck's meticulous attention to detail, van der Weyden created more abstract and sensual representations.
 He was highly sought after as a portraitist, yet there are noticeable similarities in his portraits, likely because he used and reused the same underdrawings, which met common ideals of rank and piety.
 These were then adapted to show the facial characteristics and expressions of the particular sitter.

+Petrus Christus placed his sitter in a naturalistic setting rather than a flat and featureless background.
+This approach was in part a reaction against van der Weyden, who, in his emphasis on sculptural figures, utilised very shallow pictorial spaces.

 Petrus Christus, Portrait of a Young Girl, after 1460, Gemäldegalerie, Berlin.
 One of the first portraits to present its sitter in a three-dimensional room.
 Many sources mention her enigmatic and complex expression, and petulant, reserved gaze.

-Petrus Christus placed his sitter in a naturalistic setting rather than a flat and featureless background.
-This approach was in part a reaction against van der Weyden, who, in his emphasis on sculptural figures, utilised very shallow pictorial spaces.
 In his 1462 Portrait of a Man, Dieric Bouts went further by situating the man in a room complete with a window that looks out at a landscape, while in the 16th century, the full-length portrait became popular in the north.
 The latter format was practically unseen in earlier northern art, although it had a tradition in Italy going back centuries, most usually in fresco and illuminated manuscripts.
 Full-length portraits were reserved for depictions of the highest echelon of society, and were associated with princely displays of power.
 Of the second generation of northern painters, Hans Memling became the leading portraitist, taking commissions from as far as Italy.
 He was highly influential on later painters and is credited with inspiring Leonardo's positioning of the Mona Lisa in front of a landscape view.
 Van Eyck and van der Weyden similarly influenced the French artist Jean Fouquet and the Germans Hans Pleydenwurff and Martin Schongauer among others.